kt3k/math-exercises-notes/commutative-algebra/README.md

 A subset S of a ring A is subring when addition and multiplication of elements of S is closed in S and it has 1.

 If f: A -> B, g: B -> C are ring homomorphisms, then g⚬f is a ring homomorphism.

+## Ideals.
+Quotient Rings

+An ideal 𝔞 of a ring A is an additive subgroup of A and A𝔞⊆𝔞 i.e. ∀x∈A,y∈𝔞(xy∈𝔞).